 Direct to consumer

-For a company selling yoga pants for over two decades, promulgating the vision of elevating the world from mediocrity to greatness sounds rather far-fetched.
+For a company selling yoga pants for over two decades, promoting the vision of elevating the world from mediocrity to greatness sounds rather far-fetched.
 Yet, in all fairness, it’s not the first time we’re reading such over-the-top vision statements.

 The company’s stock has given a cumulative return of 360% in the last 5 years which is phenomenal in itself and unheard of in the apparel space.
-Retail is undergoing a major transformation around the globe and Lululemon is doing all it can to ride the wave.
+Retail is undergoing a digital transformation around the globe and Lululemon is doing all it can to ride the wave.

 The company’s growth strategy is predicated on three pillars:

 - Double its revenue from the men’s vertical.